Enhancing Program Repair with Specification Guidance and Intermediate Behavioral Signals: Fault Localization (FL) Capability (RQ2)

-{\em Settings.} Since the dataset does not include explicit ground-truth buggy locations, we evaluate fault localization using an LLM-as-a-judge paradigm.
-For each bug instance, both the base LLM and the {\tool}-augmented model predict {{suspicious line(s)}}.
+Since the dataset does not include explicit ground-truth buggy locations, we evaluate fault localization using an LLM-as-a-judge paradigm.
+For each bug instance, each approach under evaluation predicts {{suspicious line(s)}}.
 These predictions are then provided to a judge LLM, which performs a pairwise comparison and returns a binary preference indicating which prediction better captures the {{faulty line(s)}}.
 For the judge model, to improve evaluation robustness and reduce model-specific bias, we use \textsc{GPT-5.2} and \textsc{GPT-5.4}, leveraging their strong reasoning capabilities across diverse code-related tasks.
 To further ensure the reliability of the evaluation, we retain only the subset of instances where all judge models are able to produce a correct repair, indicating their capability to accurately reason about the underlying bug.
 In addition, we also manually inspect a sampled subset of the localization results for human evaluation.
 To assess the consistency between human judgments and LLM-based judgments, we report their inter-rater agreement using Cohen's $\kappa$ (for two raters): $\kappa = \frac{p_o - p_e}{1 - p_e}$, where $p_o$ denotes the observed agreement between the two raters, and $p_e$ denotes the expected agreement by chance.

-{\em LLM-judge Metrics.} Let $\mathcal{D}$ denote the set of bug instances where both the base LLM and {\tool} produce valid localization predictions.
-For each instance $i \in \mathcal{D}$, let $s_i$ and $n_i$ denote the sets of predicted faulty lines from {\tool} and the base LLM.